brustolin/ProductGuru/README.md

 Dependency Injection and clear separation of responsibilities are strongly implemented to ensure the project is well-decoupled, easy to maintain, and straightforward to test.

+Some classes, protocols, and structs were kept in the same file for easy review; usually, I would split them into different files.

 ## Time spent

 ~ 12 hours